Chida1602/Chida1602/README.md

 ## 👨‍💻 About Me

 Hi, I'm Chidanand 👋<br><br>Full Stack Developer with 3+ years of experience building enterprise-scale web applications in the healthcare domain.<br><br>Currently working as an Associate Software Engineer at Dedalus, where I contribute to the development of scalable, maintainable, and user-centric solutions.
-I enjoy solving complex problems, designing clean architectures, and creating applications that deliver real business value.<br><br>Passionate about continuous learning, software craftsmanship, and building high-quality products that make a meaningful impact.<br><br>🌐 Portfolio: https://chida1602.github.io/chida-portfolio/
+I enjoy solving complex problems, designing clean architectures, and creating applications that deliver real business value.<br><br>Passionate about continuous learning, software craftsmanship, and building high-quality products that make a meaningful impact.

 ## 🌐 Socials: